zippkidd/100-days-of-code/r1-log.md

 ### R1D37
 Didn't get to the CSS styling.
 Ended up polishing up the HTML populated from my results to show more of the response's info, organized it more, and set a couple minutes long interval to retrieving the data through the API to make sure the user sees current data.

+### R1D38
+Worked with CSS on the stylesheet.
+Using flex to keep the resulting data centered on the page.
+Removed <li> standard styles and plan on customizing with background color radius and box-shadow.